vpnipsec

 Default values for optional arguments are as follows:

-The fourth [4] usage form of this command is used to delete a site to site IPsec VPN or completely erase all site to site IPsec VPNs in the system.
+The seventh [7] usage form is used to delete a site to site IPsec VPN or completely erase all site to site IPsec VPNs in the system.

 With an IPsec VPN a local network can SECURELY communicate with a remote network via an untrusted public network such as the internet.
-The fifth [5] usage form of this command allows you to specify the local and remote networks to automatically route via the IPsec VPN tunnel.
+The eighth [8] usage form allows you to specify the local and remote networks to automatically route via the IPsec tunnel.
 With a site to site IPsec VPN at least one remote network should be specified.
 In remote access mode if no remote network is specified the default 172.17.0.0/16 network is used.
 This means that remote workers will get a virtual IP address in the 172.17.0.0/16 network.
-In all cases if no local network is specified the internal connected network (connected to the internal interface) is routed via the IPsec VPN tunnel.
+In all cases, if no local network is specified, the internal connected network (connected to the internal interface (or the web interface in VLAN mode)) is routed via the IPsec tunnel.
 If no <network-mask> is specified the default network mask 255.255.255.0 is used.
 To specify the default route you can either use the network "0.0.0.0 0.0.0.0" or the keyword default.

 To add a master via gateway to a given site to site IPsec VPN, use the keyword via site followed by the given IPsec VPN identifier (<vpn-id>), the keyword add, the gateway IP address to use, the keyword master and optionally the priority associated to the specified gateway.
 To add a backup gateway, use the keyword backup instead of the master keyword.
 To delete a gateway, use the keyword del instead of add.
 To erase the list of all via gateways for a given IPSec VPN, use the keywords raz.
 To add or delete gateways in IPsec access mode, replace the couple "site <vpn-id>" by the keyword access.
 The priority is a numeric value between 0 and 255.
 If no priority is specified, the priority is set to 110 for a master gateway and to 100 for a backup gateway.

-For a site to site IPsec VPN where the remote IPsec peer is accessible via multiple gateways (with distinct public IP addresses), remote backup IP addresses should be specified on the local system.
-Otherwise, in case of a failure on the remote master IP, the IPsec tunnel can’t be established.
-The seventh [7] usage form allows you to manage remote backup IP addresses for a site to site IPsec VPN.
-To add a remote backup IP address to a site to site IPsec VPN, use the keyword to followed by VPN identifier (<vpn-id>), the keyword add and the remote peer backup IP address.
-To delete a remote peer backup IP address, use the keyword del (instead of the add keyword).
-To erase the list of all remote peer backup IP addresses associated to a site to site IPsec VPN, use the keyword to followed by the VPN identifier (<vpn-id>) and the keywordraz.
+For a site to site IPsec tunnel where the remote IPsec peer is accessible via multiple gateways (with distinct public IP addresses), remote backup IP addresses or network names should be specified on the local system.
+Otherwise, in case of a failure on the remote master address (IP or network name), the IPsec tunnel can’t be established.
+The tenth [10] usage form allows you to manage remote backup addresses for a site to site IPsec tunnel.
+To add a remote backup address to a site to site IPsec tunnel, use the keyword to followed by VPN identifier (<vpn-id>), the keyword add and the remote peer backup address.
+To delete a remote peer backup address, use the keyword del (instead of the add keyword).
+To erase the list of all remote peer backup addresses associated to a site to site IPsec tunnel, use the keyword to followed by the VPN identifier (<vpn-id>) and the keyword raz.

-The ninth [9] usage form allows you to display a report on the status of configured IPsec VPNs.
+The twelfth [12] usage form allows you to display a report on the status of configured IPsec VPNs.
 To display the report use the keyword report.

 IPSEC VPN ROUTING